anushkaguptaaa/pytanic/README.md

 # pytanic
 Data Visualization using Python

+*RMS Titanic, known for its infamous shipwreck in the North Atlantic Ocean on 15 April 1912.
+Among the deadliest tragediest of all time, killing more than 1500 poeple of the estimated 2224 passengers and crew.
+The disaster drew much public attention, which not only led to better safety guidelines for ships but also provided foundational material for the disaster film genre.*

+The dataset contains the details of only 891 passengers.

+## Overview of the Dataset
+Given table contains the details of the columns along with their parameters, which is crucial for the understanding of the data analyst working with the dataset.

 | Variable| Attributes / Definition | Meaning if any |
 |-|-|-|
 | Survival| 0<br>1 | No<br>Yes |